brix4dayz/dpd_cpp/docs/SETUP.md

-## Setting up _dpd_cpp_ on the HPC
+## Setting up _dpd2_ on the HPC
 <br>
-**_dpd_cpp_** has been compiled on the **HPC** in such a way that allows us to use it's executable programs from anywhere within the **HPC**.
+**_dpd2_** has been compiled on the **HPC** in such a way that allows us to use it's executable programs from anywhere within the **HPC**.
 It does so by using what are known as runtime libraries, in the form of `.so` or shared object files.
 These libraries contain most of the actual code the programs use.
 And so, certain path variables in your `csh` environment need to be updated, so it can find the executables, and the `.so` files they require, whenever you run them.

 Instructions for updating your paths as well as compiling **_dpd_cpp_** are given below.
 You can also find a brief description of **_dpd_cpp_**'s current executable programs which build and process our triblock simulations.